 The Logitech K780 can be used wirelessly with its receiver, or via Bluetooth.
 Although you can only use it with one device with its receiver, you can still connect two devices via Bluetooth and easily switch between them.
 You can also connect three devices via Bluetooth.
 The keyboard comes with 2x AAA batteries, and the manufacturer rates the battery life at 24 months.

 This keyboard has a few hotkeys (F4-F6 and the search key) that you can select some commands from a list of presets, but you can't really program any yourself.
 It can also automatically detect which kind of device you're connected to and adjusts the keys accordingly.
 This keyboard's main feature is that it has a nice stand for your mobile devices like a phone or a tablet.
 Out-of-the-box, The F keys default to media keys, but you can switch this in the software.
 You can also disable the Windows key in the software.
+If you'd like a keyboard with dedicated media keys, check out the Logitech K360.

 This keyboard features typical tactile scissor switches.
 They have a very low pre-travel distance and require very little force to actuate.
 However, they do have a noticeable bump before the actuation point, which requires quite a bit of force.